berkmancenter/freezetag/readme.md

 This application is released under a GPLv3 license.

-2012 President and Fellows of Harvard College
+Copyright President and Fellows of Harvard College, 2012